-Unsure of how his ideas come about, Mailaender says they seem to be continuous – in the sense that each project will often lead to another.
-While he likes each work to be different, at the core of each one, Mailaender is interested specifically in process, pairing traditional techniques with today’s prolific digital visual culture.
+Mailaender is unsure of how his ideas come about, saying that they seem to be continuous, in the sense that one project leads to another.
+And while each work is different there’s a strong thread running through them – Mainlander’s interest in process, in pairing traditional techniques with today’s prolific digital visual culture.
 “I’m passionate with process,” he says.
 “It’s nice to return to the process, rather than spend time on the computer.”

 Recently, Mailaender collaborated with a funeral craftsman to print images onto ceramic and lava stones, a durable technique mainly used for printing photos onto tombstones.
-This permanent process eternalises the image so that it will never fade away, explains Mailaender.
-“In our age, images are mostly stored on hard drives and at some point they will disappear.”
+It’s a permanent process, he notes, which manifests the image in such a way that it will never fade away.
+By contrast, he says, “in our age, images are mostly stored on hard drives and at some point they will disappear”.

 The Fun Archeology by Thomas Mailaender is on show at Michael Hoppen Gallery, London until 26 May www.michaelhoppengallery.com Thomas Mailaender has also published a book titled The Fun Archeology with RVB Books, and will be signing copies of it at Michael Hoppen’s stand at Photo London – 2pm-3pm, 19 May, Stand C1, Photo London https://photolondon.org/event/thomas-mailaender/